stefanthoss/chickenonabun/_posts/2019-09-14-gregoire-berkeley.md

 website: https://www.gregoirerestaurant.com
 ---

+The highlight of this fried chicken sandwich is the fresh bread, the French roll is crusty on the outside and chewy on the inside.
+Unfortunately there's not a thick slab of chicken on this sandwich, the buttermilk chicken is not bad but small and a bit on the dry side.
+Still, the spicy coleslaw makes up for it with the perfect amount of spiciness and crunch.

+We also have to talk about the potato puffs.
+If you don't want to come here for the chicken sandwich, you should for them.
+Just like the French roll, they're crispy on the outside and chewy on the inside.
+And don't forget to get the creamy truffle sauce to dip 'em in.

-So juicy, so flavorful, and the perfect breadroll - you have to try this when you're in Berkeley!
-Grab it to go and enjoy it somewhere on the UC campus.
+If you like chicken sandwiches, you have to try this when you're in Berkeley!
+Grab it to go and enjoy it somewhere on the UC Berkeley campus.